-- Dependant visa holders are eligible to legally work in Hong Kong without applying And just like the primary working visa.
+- Dependant visa holders are eligible to legally work in Hong Kong without applying, just like the primary working visa.

 - A dependant visa is also a pathway to obtaining a Hong Kong permanent residence status after residing in Hong Kong for at least seven years.